latticecut/Wardley_Chapter2_Finding_a_path/README.md

 Figure 8 is what a map of a single line of business should look like.
 Simon created the first map in 2005 and it was for an online photo service.

-This has been split out into one stratum, the Application Layer with two .tex files for nodes (V) and edges (E) respectively.
+This has been split out into a single stratum, the Application Layer with two .tex files for nodes (V) and edges (E) respectively.

 ## Figure 11